 What do grad students, faculty, and researchers want this holiday season?

-And just like last year, this is not a sponsored list.
+Just like last year, this is not a sponsored list.
 These are not affiliate links.
-My blog and social media are ad and sponsor free.

 Professional development and training to give the grad student, faculty, or researcher in your life

-Echo is an amazing communicator.
+Dr. Echo Rivera is an amazing communicator.
 She knows how to help you engage your audience with highly effective presentations.

 Learn social media skills with me